Phil Heath lets

 Funding for the new

-relief lifeboat was provided through the generous
+was provided through the RNLI Lottery, run in conjunction

 The Naming Ceremony

-took place on 23rd September 1998.
+took place on 23rd September 1988.

 Jess Brown was accompanied